 Annual vs. perennial plants

-Before you buy any outdoor plants for pots, it’s worth understanding the difference between annual and perennial plants.
+Before you buy any outdoor plants for pots, it’s worth understanding the difference between annual vs. perennial plants.

 Annual plants will grow, flower and die in one growing season (or year).
 This means you have to replace them regularly.